MedVisBonn/eyepy/README.md

 ## Getting Started

 ### Installation
+**Attention:** If you want to use a version prior to 0.12.0 you have to install from the `eyepie` name instead.
+This is because we used `eyepie` as a package name on PyPI until the previous owner of the `eyepy` name on PyPI was so kind to transfer it to us.

-To install the latest version of eyepy run `pip install -U eyepie`.
-It is `eyepie` and not `eyepy` for installation with pip.
+To install the latest version of eyepy run `pip install -U eyepy`.
+(It is `eyepie` for versions < 0.12.0)

 ### Getting Started
 When you don't hava a supported OCT volume at hand you can check out our sample dataset to get familiar with `eyepy`.